teuk/mediabot_v3/docs/DB_MIGRATIONS.md

 compares every required reference index.
 It does not infer arbitrary non-`CHANSET_LIST` reference data, so those data migrations must still be reviewed and applied when upgrading.

+## mbweb persistent sessions (20260904)

+`20260904_mbweb_sessions.sql` creates the durable `MBWEB_SESSION` table used by the mbweb production session store.
+The migration is idempotent and creates only schema objects; it does not create a database account or grant privileges.

+For the MB723-C development pilot, apply the migration before starting mbweb, then grant the dedicated mbweb account only read access to the Mediabot data it serves and `SELECT`, `INSERT`, `UPDATE`, `DELETE` on `MBWEB_SESSION`.
+Keep those account and grant operations outside the migration so each installation can use its own private identity and credential lifecycle.

 ## Native RSS persistence (20260822)